meltyourface/blank/posts/Exu/Exploring-Exu-The-Evolution-of-an-Afro-Brazilian-Deity/index.md

 ## Exu: Historical Origins and Evolution in Afro-Brazilian Religion

-Objective: Provide an in-depth exploration of Exu within the context of Afro-Brazilian religious practices and its impact on society through the ages.
+**Objective**: Provide an in-depth exploration of Exu within the context of Afro-Brazilian religious practices and its impact on society through the ages.

-Duration: A two-day seminar, with four sessions each day, each session lasting 1.5 hours.
+**Duration**: A two-day seminar, with four sessions each day, each session lasting 1.5 hours.

 Target Audience: Scholars, academics, practitioners, and enthusiasts of Afro-Brazilian religion and culture.